thatisuday/commando/README.md

    reactor <name> <version> [flags]

 Arguments:
-   name                          name of the component to create version                       version of the component
+   name                          name of the component to create version                       version of the component (default: 1.0.0)

 Flags:
-   -d, --dir                     output directory of the component files -h, --help                    displays usage information of the application or a command --timeout                     operation timeout in seconds -t, --type                    type of the component to create -v, --verbose                 display logs while creating the component files
+   -d, --dir                     output directory of the component files -h, --help                    displays usage information of the application or a command (default: false) --timeout                     operation timeout in seconds (default: 60) -t, --type                    type of the component to create (default: simple_type) -v, --verbose                 display logs while creating the component files (default: false)
 ```

 #### Executing the root-command